 - Kip KE, Marroquin OC, Shaw LJ, Arant CB, Wessel TR, Olson MB, et al. Global inflammation predicts cardiovascular risk in women: A report from the Women's Ischemia Syndrome Evaluation (WISE) study.
 Am Heart J. 2005 Nov;150(5):900–6.

 - Lefler LL, Bondy KN.
 Women's delay in seeking treatment with myocardial infarction: a meta-synthesis.
 J Cardiovasc Nurs.
 2004 Aug;19(4):251–68.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, SCD/Ventricular Arrhythmias, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Hypertension
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Prevention, Atherosclerotic Disease (CAD/PAD), SCD/Ventricular Arrhythmias, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Hypertension

 Keywords: Cardiovascular Diseases, Comorbidity, Coronary Artery Disease, Coronary Disease, Death, Sudden, Cardiac, Diabetes Mellitus, Epidemiologic Studies, Estrogens, Heart Failure, Hospital Mortality, Hypertension, Myocardial Infarction, Percutaneous Coronary Intervention, Prevalence, Risk Factors, Secondary Prevention, Acute Coronary Syndrome